Skip to main content

 So what’s the difference?

-Class 2 Power Supply
+Class II Power Supplies

 Class II concerns power supplies that are likely to be in contact with members of the public.